Language of Parts

 so that I can comprehend the material presented.

-As a person with cognitive, language, or learning
+As a person learning a new language,

 I want my Text to Speech software to pronounce the content accurately